openlilylib/edition-engraver/README.md

 The current implementation is tested and used in production by a small group of users.
 It is able to apply overrides, context property set, breaks and some more modifications.

-## Development
+## Development The edition-engraver shall be developed for relative
+mods in time - e.g. apply mod 3/4 quarters beyond mark X. This version is able to propagate mods if the measure-position exceeds the measure-length.
+A mod addressed at 3 5/4 will take effect at 4 1/4 if the current measure-length is 4/4.

-The edition-engraver shall be developed for relative mods in time - e.g. apply mod 3/4 quarters beyond mark X. And it shall deal with ids to apply tweaks to designated grobs or objects.
+And it shall deal with ids to apply tweaks to designated grobs or objects.